CM All Members of All Local Groups - Powershell

 15. TEST TEST TEST

 16. Once you have confirmed it does what you want it to do, you will want to setup ConfigMgr to be able to inventory this custom WMI Class.
-NOTE!!! if you have previously used the vbscript Configuration Item; this is the exact same wmi class name--it may be that you will first have to delete the existing "CM_LocalGroupMembers".
+NOTE!!!
+If you have previously used this routine, the WMI Class is NEW, "CM_LocalGroupMembersV2".
 Every environment is different, so I can't predict what you may or may not need to do, in your environment for this customization.
 In general, in your CM Console, go to Administration, Client Settings, right-click "Default Client Settings", Properties, then Hardware Inventory.
-From the attachment, have the "ToBeImported.mof" available.
+From the attachment, have the "ToBeImported-ADSI-v2-Method.mof" available.
 Set Classes... then Import the .mof.

 17. MONITOR your <server, CM installed location>\Logs\dataldr.log and confirm the mof is imported successfully, and the view is created.